-'Affordability' is considered in the ISP's purpose to serve 'the long-term interests of electricity consumers', taking into account the 'price, quality, safety, reliability and security' of supply16.
+'Affordability' is considered in the ISP's purpose to serve 'the long-term interests of electricity consumers', taking into account the 'price, quality, safety, reliability and security' of supply 15.
 This is measured by the 'net market benefits' that a development path may bring, which are in turn driven by 'low long-term system costs'.
 The lower those long-term costs are, all else being equal in an efficient market, the lower energy prices will be.

-The benefits and costs considered in the ISP are set out in the 2023 ISP Methodology and captured in Table 3 below.
-Unless otherwise indicated, these benefits are assessed for all utility-scale generation, firming and transmission infrastructure in the NEM.
+The benefits and costs considered in the ISP are set out in the 2023 ISP Methodology.
+Unless otherwise indicated, they are assessed for all utility-scale generation, firming and transmission infrastructure in the NEM, and include the value of greenhouse gas emissions reductions (VER): see Section 3.3 below.

 AEMO notes, however, that lowering long-term system costs generally means investing in new assets, generally up front.
-That means short-term affordability is only protected if investments are repaid over long-term schedules that do not penalise current consumers.
+This means short-term affordability is only protected if investments are repaid over long-term schedules that do not penalise current consumers.
 The ISP assumes that these payment schedules are adopted by investors, and reflected in wholesale energy markets.